ryanchowdev/UCSC-ClassCheck/README.md

 # UCSC-ClassCheck
 A python BeautifulSoup web scraper that checks the availability of UCSC classes.
-NOTE: While this project does have full functionality, it is a work-in-progress and needs to be refined.
-In particular, the GUI is currently unfinished.

 ## Running the web scraper locally
 The following instructions are for UNIX-like operating systems.